-- A student who has been excluded can appeal their exclusion through the CNBHS Health Sciences Appeals Committee (see details below).
-They shall be considered for readmission only when they submit substantial evidence of extenuating circumstances and a plan that demonstrates an ability to successfully complete the academic program. - The department or program faculty will determine the conditions of readmission and continuance.
-An excluded student wishing to return must formally reapply through the CNBHS Office of Admission by the appropriate department or program admission deadline date. - If readmitted, an excluded student may be required to meet new department or program expectations and requirements, instituted during her/his time of exclusion, and must have satisfied all previous financial obligations to the University.
+- A student who has been excluded can appeal their exclusion through the SSHP Appeals Committee (see details below).
+Readmission will be considered only when substantial evidence of extenuating circumstances and a plan that demonstrates an ability to successfully complete the academic program is submitted. - The department or program faculty will determine the conditions of readmission and continuance.
+An excluded student wishing to return must formally reapply through the SSHP Office of Admission by the appropriate admission deadline date. - If readmitted, an excluded student may be required to meet new department or program expectations and requirements, instituted during the time of exclusion, and must have satisfied all previous financial obligations to the University.